meyfa/CobolCraft/README.md

 Note that blocks with multiple states and/or orientations require large amounts of specialized code to make them behave properly, which is way beyond the scope of this project.
-Some are supported, however (currently: torches, slabs, rotated pillars such as logs or basalt, buttons).
+Some are supported, however (currently: torches, slabs, rotated pillars such as logs or basalt, buttons, trapdoors).

 ## How-to